suzukiplan/vgsx/README.md

 - The upper 24 bits of `Source` are ignored.
 - The `Destination` must be a RAM Address (0xF00000 to 0xFFFFFF).
 - If an invalid address range (including the result of the addition) is specified, DMA will not be executed.

-#### DMA Search

-Search for the byte data specified by the lower 8 bits of `Argument` (target) starting from the address specified by `Source`.

-Remarks:

-- The upper 24 bits of `Argument` are ignored.
-- The `Source` must be either a Program Address (0x000000 to Size-of-Program) or a RAM Address (0xF00000 to 0xFFFFFF).
-- If the search results fall outside the valid address range, 0 is entered; if a search data is found, the found index is entered.
-- Please note that performing searches not expected to yield results can result in significant overhead.

 #### DMA UTF8 to SJIS String